-Grapes for our sauvignon blanc are sourced from estate and grower vineyards located in the Rapaura, Fairhall, Renwick and Brancott sub-regions of the Wairau Valley.
+Grapes for our sauvignon blanc are sourced from estate and grower vineyards located in the Rapaura, Fairhall, Renwick and Brancott subregions of the Wairau Valley.
 Soils range from free draining stony on the valley floor to aged alluvial loams containing some clay.
-The majority of fruit is grown on a vertical shoot positioned (VSP) trellis with a small number of blocks on Scott-Henry.
-In 2013, our average sauvignon blanc yield was 10 tonnes/ha.
+The majority of fruit is grown on a vertical shoot positioned trellis with a small number of blocks on Scott-Henry.

-Fruit was harvested during the cool of the night and early morning.
-Free-run juice was cold settled for 48 - 96 hours before racking.
-Fermentation was primarily carried out in stainless steel with a mixture of cultured and wild yeasts.
-A small percentage was fermented at warmer temperatures in old French oak barriques and large format oak vats.
-Our sauvignon blanc was stringently blended, including only the strongest 55 batches from a total of 76 distinct parcels.
-The final blend shows an alcohol of 13.5%, pH of 3.18, TA of 7.8g/L and RS of 2.0g/L.
+Our sauvignon blanc free-run juice was cold settled for 48 - 96 hours before racking.
+Fermentation was carried out in stainless steel with a mixture of cultured and wild yeasts.
+A selection of batches saw warmer than typical fermentation temperatures and high solid content which contributed to palate weight and texture.
+Our 2014 sauvignon blanc was stringently blended including only the strongest batches.
+Our final blend shows an alcohol of 13.5% with 2.0 g/L RS, 3.13 pH and TA 7.3g/L.